Winter is fast approaching, so I thought I’d make a list of

 Best Cold Weather Clothing Brands

 Hands get cold much faster than the rest of your body.
-Gloves are your number 1 must-have winter wear when you visit a wintry country.
-There are a few variations on the type of gloves.
+Winter gloves are your number 1 must-have winter wear when you visit a wintry country.
+There are a few variations on the type of winter gloves.

 During the winter, my fingerless gloves follow me around everywhere!
 I find that office buildings, hotel lobbies and even my own house can never seem to get the temperature right in the winter, which means typing away on my laptop can result in chilly hands.